binaryage/firelogger.py/readme.md

 ## FAQ

+### How can I open preferences?
+> Switch to Logger panel and look to Firebug's toolbar.
+There is a green bug icon.
+It is a menu button!

 ### Clicking on source-file links in Logger panel does nothing.
 How can I open trace-back sources in TextMate?
 > Go to Firebug Menu -> Open With Editor -> Configure editors ... like this: ![TextMate hint][textmate-hint]

 ### I was unable to download/install FireLogger extension from addons.mozilla.org.
 Can you package latest version for me?
 > Some people reported this problem too.
 You may [try workaround][workaround].

+### How can I see Python profiling graph?
+> 1. enable this feature in FireLogger preferences
+> 2. setup "Graphviz" editor in External Editors in Firebug (the name is important!).
+It should be path to a viewer for .dot graphs, filename will be passed as the first parameter
+> 3. reload page and you should see info log line containing profiling info, clicking on timestamp field opens Graphviz editor

 ## Bugs / Feature requests
 [The support forum is here][support].